The Shocking Truth Behind Soaring HVAC Prices

 – But How Does That Cause Rising HVAC Prices?

 - When manufacturers are shut down, there is no large-scale manufacturing.
 This causes a lower quantity of products to be made, which makes manufacturing the individual products more expensive.

-- At the same time, there’s the same demand for those products.
+- At the same time, demand for those products stayed the same.
 Even though many people in Raleigh stayed home during the shutdowns, they still needed products like toothpaste, phone chargers, new curtains, etc.

 - Also, many countries have serious transportation issues for raw materials, parts, and finished products.

 - On top of that, many manufacturers and warehouses start rationing parts.
 So even if they have the parts, they limit how many you can buy.
 This makes it even harder to get parts.

 - Oh, and this is happening all over the world.

 This is basic supply and demand: when people are still trying to buy products while there aren’t as many available, the price goes up.
 At Casey Services, we’ve seen prices go up on nearly all of our materials and parts.